trivalsion/unix/config/administration.md

 	sudo smartctl -i /dev/<sdX> # prints the information about the drive and tells if it supports SMART sudo smartctl -s <on/off> -d /dev/<sdX> # enable/disable(-s on/off) SMART on the selected drive(-d <drive>) sudo smartctl -d ata -H /dev/sdb # run an overall health self-check(-H <drive>) of the drive, -d option selects the type of the drive(mostly it is "ata" and "nvme" for nvme ssds)

+	sudo smartctl -t <short/long> /dev/<sdX> # run a SMART long(can take multiple hours) or short self-test(-t short/long) on specified drive; the test is run in the background so a seperate command is needed to view the results sudo -l selftest /dev/<sdX> # view the results of the SMART self-test on the specified drive
 	```